stuffi87nis/nodemocommerce/readme.md

 Steps to start the project:<br>
 1. Clone the repo <br>
-2. Run the tests with "npxcypress run" <br>
+2. Run the tests with "npx cypress run" <br>